 We have a tendency (and this is a bad one) in the security world to follow the book answer when it comes to maintaining secure systems.
 We have a standard set of devices we put into place, some standard monitoring software, and some standard user policies—all of which hackers are very familiar with and capable of bypassing.
 What I have discovered is that we have to look at the risks from a completely different perspective.
 We can’t just level the playing field, we need to have the upper hand, and more effectively keep the nefarious actors from having any opportunity to break in, steal data, or cause disruptions.
 OK, here’s the best part.
 It isn’t that difficult.
 But it does require some drastic departures from what has become standard thinking.

-If you are serious about protecting your network, and the people a hacking incident will impact, you need to be serious about putting the right policies in place, and about getting the right type of advice from experts who don’t have any emotional or financial stake in the process.
+If you are serious about protecting your network, and the people a hacking incident will impact, you need to be serious about putting the right policies in place–policies developed by experts who don’t have any emotional or financial stake in the process.
 If you haven’t already done so, take a few minutes to watch our video about the real victims of hacking, then ask yourself if you are serious about making your network and the portion of the internet you control safer and more secure.